milkai538/js-intro/js-variables-notes.md

 1. Which piece of data about a player would stay the same forever (requiring a "safe"), and which might change as the player plays (requiring a "box")?

-Safe needed: Date joined, Birthday listed, and usernames tend to be unchangeable.
+Safe needed (const): Date joined, Birthday listed, and usernames tend to be unchangeable.
-Box needed: Number of games played, hours played, money spent, friends list, profile changes, and names of games played.
+Box needed (let): Number of games played, hours played, money spent, friends list, profile changes, and names of games played.

 3. If you had to explain the `=` symbol to a non-coder using the analogy of a "bucket" and a "ball," how would you describe it?